 - Don't take pimping/rudeness personally, use it as a learning opportunity. - Read De Virgilios text!
 It serves as a more up to date and thorough version of Pestana's and has better practice questions.
 I was pimped and tested on items that were found in this book and not in Pestana. - Read DeVirgilio, best surgical resource.
-Skip Surgical Recall (just a book full of pimp questions, not helpful for actual learning).
 Come up with an efficient and targeted system for prepping for surgical cases.
 The shelf has lots of Medicine; don't skimp on studying! - For pimping, Surgical Recall is king! - There's a huge range of work hours based on site, which can affect the amount of time you have to study for the shelf. - Focus on anatomy, pre-surgical requirements and evaluations, and post-surgical complications.
 Demonstrate enthusiasm for surgery, but focus on caring for patients (you can do more on the floor and interviewing patients) - Know how to workup post-op issues (post-op fever, no stool, etc) - The shelf is difficult.
-If you've done your IM rotation beforehand that will help immensely.
-I recommend using UWorld and DeVirgilo's "Surgery: A Case Based Clinical Review" to get through all the high yield topics - You'll hear about many great books.
+If you've done your IM rotation beforehand that will help immensely. - You'll hear about many great books.
 Stick to only a couple; you won't have time to read them all.
 Dr. Pestana surgical notes are great for the exam.
 Read at night and review using audio while driving to the hospital.
-Surgical recall + reviewing steps/anatomy for each surgery you're scheduled on are good.
+Surgical recall + reviewing steps/anatomy for each surgery you're scheduled on are good. - Use the UW's OCCAM app to help with your patient's post-op plans and you'll look like a rockstar on rounds!